 Our children develop true heroes through reading the Bible, great fiction and biographies.
 As they see their heroes face the complexities of life and make both mundane and difficult choices, they gain examples of people to imitate.
 They learn and make adjustments in their understanding of how they should live.

-And great books provide examples of people we do NOT want to imitate.
+And great books provide examples of people we do not want to imitate as well.
 In the characters whose stories they read, children see the real-life consequences of sin and poor choices.
 In doing so, they gain opportunities to learn those lessons through reading instead of making those mistakes in their own lives.

 You can be your children's personal guide